-Why Elon Musk is so rich
+Two economies.
+Two sets of rules.

 Elon Musk’s wealth doesn’t come from him hoarding Tesla’s extractive profits, like a robber baron of old.
 For most of its existence, Tesla had no profits at all.
 It became profitable only last year.
 But even in 2020, Tesla’s profits of $721 million on $31.5 billion in revenue were small—only slightly more than 2% of sales, a bit less than those of the average grocery chain, the least profitable major industry segment in America.

-No, Elon won the lottery, or more precisely, the stock market beauty contest.
+No, Musk won the lottery, or more precisely, the stock market beauty contest.
 In theory, the price of a stock reflects a company’s value as an ongoing source of profit and cash flow.
 In practice, it is subject to wild booms and busts that are unrelated to the underlying economics of the businesses that shares of stock are meant to represent.

-Why is Elon so rich?
+Why is Musk so rich?
 The answer tells us something profound about our economy: he is wealthy because people are betting on him.
 But unlike a bet in a lottery or at a racetrack, in the vast betting economy of the stock market, people can cash out their winnings before the race has ended.

+This is one of the biggest unacknowledged drivers of inequality in America, the reason why one segment of our society prospered so much during the pandemic while the other languished.

-What does it mean for the race to finish?
+If the stock market is like a horse race where people can cash out their bets while the race is still being run, what does it mean for the race to finish?
 For an entrepreneur or an early-stage investor, an IPO is a kind of finish, the point where they can sell previously illiquid shares on to others.
 An acquisition or a shutdown, either of which puts an end to a company’s independent existence, is another kind of ending.
 But it is also useful to think of the end of the race as the point in time at which the stream of company profits will have repaid the investment.

 Since ownership of public companies is spread across tens of thousands of people and institutions, it’s easier to understand this point by imagining a small private company with one owner, say, a home construction business or a storage facility or a car wash.
 If it cost $1 million to buy the business, and it delivered $100,000 of profit a year, the investment would be repaid in 10 years.
 If it delivered $50,000 in profit, it would take 20.
 And of course, those future earnings would need to be discounted at some rate, since a dollar received 20 years from now is not worth as much as a dollar received today.
 This same approach works, in theory, for large public companies.
 Each share is a claim on a fractional share of the company’s future profits and the present value that people put on that profit stream.